tagraw/RoundUp/README.md

 ## 🤝 Team

-Created by students at the University of Texas at Austin during the 2025 WICS Hackathon.
+Created by Tanvi Agrawal, Caitlin Nguyen and Sophia Tran at the University of Texas at Austin during the 2025 WICS Hackathon.

 ---